GreenSaladLeaf/Bike-Share/README.md

 This breakdown shows that casual riders prefer electric bikes (52.18%), while members have a more balanced preference between electric (48.44%) and classic bikes (51.56%).
 The preference for docked bikes is minimal among both groups.

 ### Trip Duration Analysis
-This section examines trip duration patterns by rider type and bike type.
+This section explores trip duration patterns to understand user engagement.
+- Overall Trends: What is the typical trip length?
+- Rider and Bike Type Breakdown: How do durations vary across rider and bike types?

 #### Average and Median Trip Durations by Rider Type
 To understand the differences in trip durations between members and casual riders, the median and average durations are calculated: